Arpitpandey992/Asciify-Videos/README.md

 This step mainly involves extracting frames from an input video, then applying the aforementioned algorithm to process each frame, then reproducing a video using these frames and audio from the original input.\
 For this, i am making use of OpenCV and ffmpeg.

-We extract all of the frames by using VideoCapture function of openCV.
-Then, proceed on to processing these frames one by one as we are extracting them (To avoid excess memory usage).\
+We iterate through all of the frames in the input video using the VideoCapture function of openCV library.
+As we are iterating, we process the frame currently being iterated and extract them as `frame_{idx}.png in ./Outputs/Video_Name/frames` folder.
-Now, we have all of the processed frames saved as .jpg files in the Output directory.
+Now, we have all of the processed frames saved as .png files in the Output directory having file names with a fixed pattern.

-ffmpeg is now used to gather all of these frames, and merge them with the audio in the original file (if it is present), and produce the final output video, which is then exported to the same Output folder.\
+ffmpeg is now used to gather all of these frames, and merge them with the audio in the original file (if it is present), and produce the final output video, which is then exported to `./Outputs/Video_Name as Video_Name.extension`.\
+Directory Structure:
+<pre>.
+└── Outputs
+    ├── Video_Name_1
+    │   ├── frames
+    │   │   ├── frame_1.png
+    │   │   ├── frame_2.png
+    │   │   ├── frame_3.png
+    │   │   └── ...
+(Numerically labelled frames stored here)
+    │   └── Video_Name_1.mp4
+    └── Video_Name_2
+        ├── frames
+        │   ├── frame_1.png
+        │   ├── frame_2.png
+        │   ├── frame_3.png
+        │   └── ...
+(Numerically labelled frames stored here)
+        └── Video_Name_2.webm</pre>
 This concludes the algorithm.

 ### Extra Information